VedantAgnihotri/DeepSeek-v3-imp/README.md

 - **Auxiliary-Loss-Free Load Balancing**: Ensures balance in each expert's load.
 - **Rotary Positional Embeddings (RoPE)**: Enhancing attention mechanisms with rotational encodings.
 - **Multi-Head Latent Attention (MLA)**: Aggregating multiple attention heads with latent spaces for efficient feature extraction.
-- **Mutli-Token Prediction(MTP)**: Aggregating multiple MTP modules with increasing depths to predict future tokens outside the scope of the main model and increasing overall prediction efficieny of the model.
+- **Multi-Token Prediction(MTP)**: Aggregating multiple MTP modules with increasing depths to predict future tokens outside the scope of the main model and increasing overall prediction efficieny of the model.
 ---

 ## 📜 **References**